-(1) Intent.
-To ensure the protection of Natural Features, a financial assurance will be required when seeking site development permits for a lot or structure from the City of Kalamazoo.

-(2) Applicability.
-During the review and approval of all NFP site plans plansl the NFP Review Board will determine whether a bond or lien is required for NFP projects based on:
+- (1) Intent.
+To ensure the protection of Natural Features, a financial assurance will be required when seeking site development permits for a lot or structure from the City of Kalamazoo. - (2) Applicability.
+During the review and approval of all NFP site plans plans! the NFP Review Board will determine whether a bond or lien is required for NFP projects based on:

-(a) Whether Natural Features are present on the site such that the cost of replacement or restoration if damaged or destroyed during construction would place an undue burden on the City if not remediated in a reasonable timeframe.

-(b) The activities proposed on the site present a reasonable threat of damaging or destroying Natural Features.
-(3) Financial Assurance Amount.
-The amount of the assurance shall be in an amount satisfactory to the City to restore and/or stabilize a Natural Features that has been disturbed, not properly managed during site work or construction, or has been abandoned for more than six (6) months.

-(4) Release of Financial Assurance.
+- (a) Whether Natural Features are present on the site such that the cost of replacement or restoration if damaged or destroyed during construction would place an undue burden on the City if not remediated in a reasonable timeframe. - (b) The activities proposed on the site present a reasonable threat of damaging or destroying Natural Features. - (3) Financial Assurance Amount.
+The amount of the assurance shall be in an amount satisfactory to the City to restore and/or stabilize a Natural Features that has been disturbed, not properly managed during site work or construction, or has been abandoned for more than six (6) months. - (4) Release of Financial Assurance.
 The assurance shall be released when a Certificate of Occupancy is granted.
-Except when a project includes a vegetated buffer or required tree planting where the assurance may be reduced by sixty (60) percent at the time of the Certificate of Occupancy is granted with the remaining percentage released no sooner than three (3) years after the granting of the Certificate of Occupancy.

-M. Violation and Penalty.
-A violation of the provisions of this Chapter is a municipal civil infraction punishable as follows:

-(1) Once a violation notice is issued, the responsible party must appear within sixty (60) days before the NFP Review Board, who shall determine whether the proposed remediation of the violation is satisfactory.

-(2) Any person, firm, or corporation violating any provision of this Chapter is responsible for a municipal civil infraction and shall be fined up to \$2,500 for each violation.
-A civil infraction citation for a violation of this Chapter may be issued by the Building Official, or by such person as the City Commission or City Manager may designate.

-(3) Each day a violation exists or continues shall be deemed as a separate offense.

-(4) Any person, firm, or corporation found responsible for a subsequent violation of this Chapter within two years of having been found or admitted responsible for a violation of this Chapter shall be responsible for a civil fine of up to \$5,000.

-(5) Imposition of court-imposed costs.

-(6) Issuance of an order by the court to replace, mitigate, or restore a Natural Feature damaged or destroyed by a violation.
+Except when a project includes a vegetated buffer or required tree planting where the assurance may be reduced by sixty (60) percent at the time of the Certificate of Occupancy is granted with the remaining percentage released no sooner than three (3) years after the granting of the Certificate of Occupancy. - M. Violation and Penalty.
+A violation of the provisions of this Chapter is a municipal civil infraction punishable as follows: - (1) Any person, firm, or corporation violating any provision of this Article Chapter is responsible for a municipal civil infraction and shall be fined up to \$2,500 for each violation.
+A civil infraction citation for a violation of this Article Chapter may be issued by the Building Official, or by such person as the City Commission or City Manager may designate. - (2) Each day a violation exists or continues shall be deemed as a separate offense. - (3) Once a violation notice is issued, the responsible party must appear within sixty (60) days before the NFP Review Board, who shall determine whether the proposed remediation of the violation isin alignment with best environmental practices and the standards of this Article. - (4) Any person, firm, or corporation found responsible for a subsequent violation of this Chapter within two years of having been found or admitted responsible for a violation of this Chapter shall be responsible for a civil fine of up to \$5,000. - (5) Imposition of court-imposed costs. - (6) Issuance of an order by the court to replace, mitigate, or restore a Natural Feature damaged or destroyed by a violation.